kwonus/Quelle-Obsolete/Quelle.md

 - @ [at-symbol: the beginning of an explicit verb]
 - the end-of-the-line [newline]

-**NOTE:**

-The absence of double-quotes means that the statement is unquoted.

 **Quoted SEARCH segments:** a quoted clause contains a single string of terms to search.
 An explicit match on the string is required.
 However, an ellipsis ( … ) can be used to indicate that wildcards may appear within the quoted string.

 **NOTES:**

-It is called *quoted,* as the entire clause is sandwiched on both sides by double-quotes ( " ).
+- It is called *quoted,* as the entire clause is sandwiched on both sides by double-quotes ( " )
+- The absence of double-quotes means that the statement is unquoted

 **Parenthetical Terms:** When searching, there are situations when the exact word that appears in a text is not precisely known.